RPxGoon/3TH1C4L-MultiTool/README.md

 ---

-## A VERY NEW, Work In Progress OSINT / Discord Multi-Tool
+## A VERY NEW, Work In Progress OSINT / Discord / General Purpose Multi-Tool

 **DISCLAIMER**
-This tool is free for anyone to use... **However, I am NOT RESPONSIBLE for what you do with it.**
+This tool is free for anyone to use, however it should only be used for Education and/or Legal Purposes Only... **I am NOT RESPONSIBLE for what you do with it.**

 ---